-We are working with our university partners to expand our campaign to regional bad actors.
+We are working with our university partners to expand our campaign to target regional bad actors.
 Our interns help us develop a list of companies that are buying homes for cheap, in bulk, and then flipping these homes through rent-to-own/land/lease purchase contracts.
 Once we have this list of companies, they then construct a list of property addresses that we need to use to conduct house visits to find out if occupants are in fact in predatory contracts.
 If they are predatory, then the goal is to organize predatory lending victims into strong and empowered groups, to campaign against the companies who own their houses and ultimately duplicate our current agreement.
-The Campaign’s next step is to change regulations, corporate practices, and help convert the contract holders who currently have no rights to property title holders with equity and rights.
+The Campaign’s next step is to change regulations, corporate practices, and help convert the contract holders to mortgage holders because they currently have no rights to property title holders with equity and rights.

 First big win!

 The Home Savers Campaign’s first big win resulted in an agreement with the largest manager of lease-to-purchase properties.
 The demands won at the negotiating table in September of 2017 were:

 - The company must give occupants the ability to report their on-time monthly payments (which will give them an opportunity to improve their credit score.